 Read our latest white paper to find out more

-Rana Plaza was a factory complex in Savar, Bangladesh, where more than 5,000 people worked making clothes for some of the biggest global fashion brands and retailers.
-The victims were mostly young women.
+Rana Plaza was a factory complex in Savar, Bangladesh, making clothes for some of the biggest global fashion brands.
+Most of the 5,000 workers inside were young women.

 This tragedy was preventable.
-In the aftermath, survivors told stories of how they noticed cracks in the building and knew the building was hazardous just days before the collapse.
-Multiple workers told their supervisors that they were afraid to enter the building and continue working.
-The retails shops and banks on the ground floor shut down their operations, but the demand of an insatiable fashion industry forced garment workers to keep working.
-The ugly truth is that some of us may have bought and wore the clothes they made.
+In the aftermath, survivors told stories of how they knew the building was hazardous and showed cracks in the days leading up to the collapse.
+Multiple workers told their supervisors that they were afraid to enter the building to work.
+The retail shops and banks on the ground floor shut down their operations, but the demand of global brands and an insatiable fashion industry called garment workers back inside.
+The factories remained open and these workers made our clothes in fear for their lives.

 Eight years ago in our first white paper, we hoped, “that by 2020 the public starts getting some real answers to the question “Who Made My Clothes?”
 We hope to see thousands of brands and retailers willing and able to tell the public about the people who make their products.
 We hope to see makers, producers and workers become visible; we hope to see thousands of their stories told.
 We hope to start to see more consumer demand for fashion made in a sustainable, ethical way.
 We hope that we start to see real transformative positive change begin to take root.”